Resource > Glossary >

 FullCircl is a Customer Lifecycle Intelligence (CLI) platform that helps B2B companies in financially regulated industries do better business, faster.
 Its solutions allow front and middle office teams to win the right customers, accelerate onboarding and keep them for life.

-KYC (Know Your Customer) is an important process that financial services providers must undertake to verify the identity of clients and assess their potential risks before entering into a business relationship with them.
+Know Your Customer (KYC) definition - An important process that financial services providers must undertake to verify the identity of clients and assess their potential risks before entering into a business relationship with them.
 KYC is a legal and regulatory requirement in many jurisdictions, and failure to comply can result in significant fines and reputational damage.

-The KYC process typically involves collecting and verifying customer information, assessing customer risk, and monitoring customer activity.
+KYC requirements vary depending on jurisdiction but they typically involve collecting and verifying customer information, assessing customer risk, and monitoring customer activity.
 The information collected during the KYC process includes the customer's name, address, date of birth, and other identifying information.
-This information is used to verify the customer's identity and assess the level of risk associated with the customer.
+This information is then matched against data from Credit Reference Agencies and other global data sources to find a match and confirm the customer's identity.

-Financial services providers must ensure that the KYC information they collect is protected and kept confidential.
+Financial services and other regulated entities must ensure that the KYC information they collect is protected and kept confidential.
 This is to maintain customer privacy and security, as well as to comply with legal and regulatory requirements related to data protection.

 While KYC typically focuses on individual consumers, Know Your Business (KYB) is a similar and related process aimed at verifying the identity of a business entity and assessing its potential risks.
 KYB involves collecting and verifying information about a business's ownership (UBO), structure, and beneficial owners (UBO), as well as assessing its potential risks for money laundering, terrorist financing, or other financial crimes.
 In summary, KYC focuses on individuals, while KYB focuses on businesses.